Aman1570/PaymentAPIDocumentation/TempDoc.md

 #### Sample Request (C#)

-If you are integrating in C#, You need to install __RestSharp__ nuget packege in you project.
+If you are integrating in C#, You need to install __RestSharp__ nuget package in your project.

 ```
 string _body = @"{"